Living with breast cancer surgery

 You are likely to be very swollen and sore just after surgery, but this is temporary.
 Your surgeon and breast care nurse will know how worried you are and will want to put your mind at rest wherever possible.

-There is information about exercises to do after breast surgery in the after surgery section.
-There is separate information about exercises after reconstruction using a simple implant of tissue expander implant and about exercises after breast reconstruction surgery using muscle from your back in the section about breast reconstruction.
+There is separate information about exercises after reconstruction using a simple implant of tissue expander implant and about exercises after breast reconstruction surgery using muscle from your back.

 This may not help everyone.
 But some people find it really reassuring.
 Your surgeon may be able to put you in touch with someone who has had a similar operation.
 You may prefer to find other women yourself.
 Have a look at our list of breast cancer organisations.
 Some of the organisations can put you in touch with people who've had the same operation.